i3po/translater/README.md

-set yandex translater API key to settings.json start controller.main select text in any place press left ctrl to translate mouse click to close window with text
+set yandex translater API key to settings.json start controller.main select text in any place and press alt left to translate or double click word to translate (only if NUM_LOCK PRESSED) mouse click to close window with text